The Emperor's New Metaphysics

 We can also begin to make sense out of the uncomfortable relationship that modern philosophers seem to have with Aristotle.
 Pick up major treatise on the subject of metaphysics, and it is perfectly normal to encounter some token lip-service to his awesome brilliance.
 We especially see this attitude in Scholastic philosophies like Thomism, which are practically dripping with Aristotelian influence.
 St. Thomas Aquinas absolutely loved Aristotle, and he even referred to the guy through the reverential title of The Philosopher.
 It’s because of people like Aquinas that the Catholic church embraced Aristotelian philosophy as official doctrine, and medieval scholars were often threatened with death for teaching anything contrary [42,43].
 It is therefore not a coincidence that modern Christian apologists also happen to be some of the loudest cheerleaders for metaphysics today [43].
 Metaphysics and theology go hand in hand, which is why modern Christian apologists constantly appeal to antiquated metaphysical concepts in their arguments for God's existence.

 This is all perfectly fine from a strictly historical perspective, but it’s absolutely horrifying from a philosophical one.
 Aristotle’s legacy is hardly one of brilliant innovation and discovery, but more like centuries of stifled progress under Catholic oppression.
 The guy is often revered as one of the greatest philosophers of all time, despite being categorically wrong about damn-near everything he taught.
-Honest references tend to praise him more for his influence rather than this discoveries, because most of his supposed discoveries were hardly significant breakthroughs for the time.
+Honest scholars tend to praise him more for his influence rather than this discoveries, because most of his supposed discoveries were hardly significant breakthroughs for the time.
 Remember, we’re talking about a guy who actually believed that:

 • The Earth is the center of the universe and that all celestial bodies orbit our world atop perfect spherical shells.